 Translations on this website are prepared by a third-party provider.
 Some portions may be incorrect.
 Some items—including downloadable files or images—cannot be translated at all.
 No liability is assumed by Beth Israel Deaconess Medical Center for any errors or omissions.
 Any user who relies on translated content does so at his/her own risk.

 The 2024-25 resident will receive a stipend of $55,000.00, with accrued PTO.

 Residents earn approximately 30 PTO days during their 12-month program, which are used for: holidays, sick time, vacation days, seminars, interviews and personal days.

 Health insurance: comprehensive medical, dental and eye coverage.

 Public transportation and parking discounts.

-Reimbursement for one major national meeting (SCCM) and for the ASHP
+Reimbursement for one major national meeting (e.g. SCCM).

 Sick Days/Extended Illness